ole1965/workflow_OTUP/README.md

 - set which heads to include in the design database and on which heads the pulse should be tested (important for UP calculation).

 The three example target patterns from the manuscript (targetWB, targetNuclei and targetM) are provided the folder 'targets'.
-The 9.4T B1, B0 and further datasets from 18 subjects measured during this study can be downloaded from: https://keeper.mpdl.mpg.de/d/637883128cf54eb6ae2d/
+The B1, B0 and further datasets from 18 subjects measured at 9.4T during this study can be downloaded from: https://keeper.mpdl.mpg.de/d/637883128cf54eb6ae2d/

 New datasets and target excitation pattern can be easily added.